Here are answers to some common questions.

 - How many rounds of editing (usually one or two)

-2. I give you a quotation and we discuss whether we are a good match.
+2. I give you an estimate or quote and we discuss whether we are a good match.

-Please send me your document so I can give you a quotation.
-If it’s a long document, you can send a section that will give me a good idea about the state of your document.
-(Don’t worry, no judgments 😉 It will only help me to give you a more accurate idea of how long the edit will take.)
+Please send me your draft so I can give you an accurate estimate.
+If it’s very long, send a section that will give me a good idea about the state of your document.
+(Don’t worry, no judgments!)

 You can also request a sample edit.
 If you decide to hire me, the time I spent on the sample edit will be added to the cost of the whole project.